agonzalezro/polo/README.md

 ### Modifying the one that is going to be included on the binary

-If you want to do changes on the default theme, you need to remember that you MUST recreate the binary data, you should do it this way:
+If you want to do changes on the default theme, you need to remember that you MUST recreate the binary data.
+Use the `go:generate` provided on `cmd/polo` for that purpose:

-    $ cd src
+    $ cd cmd/polo
-    $ go-bindata -o src/templates/bindata.go -pkg=templates -ignore=bindata.go src/templates/...
-    $ cd -
+    $ go generate

-It's quite important that you `cd` to `src` before doing it, if not the paths will not match.

-There is a [issue open](https://github.com/agonzalezro/polo/issues/35) to automate this.

 Auto deploy
 -----------